Last Updated: February 3, 2021

 Note: Local File Networking is not supported on Windows XP.

-By default, BrightAuthor uses Bonjour to discover BrightSign players on the local network.
+By default, BrightAuthor uses Bonjour to automatically discover BrightSign players on the local network.
 If either Bonjour or BrightAuthor is blocked by your firewall software, then discovery won’t work.
 Bonjour is sometimes listed as "mdnsResponder" and uses UDP port 5353.
 It's also possible this is just a temporary issue; the list often takes a few seconds to refresh after after you select the Publish > Local File Network or Manage > Local Network tabs.

 - Verify that the SD card is inserted into the player and has not been manually edited since Device Setup.
 There is a program installed on the card during device setup that listens to publish requests from BrightAuthor.